-During my research, I’ve found some very shocking & offensive advertising posters from the 1950’s.
+During my research, I’ve found some advertising posters from the 1950’s which would be quite offensive towards women in today’s society.
 Mostly degrading women, or displaying them as 2nd class citizens, portrayed as housewives trying to please their husbands, but failing miserably.
 As consumerism was booming after the end of the war, a bigger variety of household & beauty products were available.
 Advertisements were also used to advertise hotels; restaurants; food; drinks & cigarettes.

 Some of them were in black& white, and others were in colour.
 Some of the advertising images were created using: bold shapes & colours; photographs; hand-drawn illustrations; or cartoons & speech bubbles.
 Advertisements usually followed a pattern featuring: titles; slogans & brand names, in bold.
 Different advertising platforms were used, for example: posters; magazines; billboards; radio & television.
 Advertisement became very competitive trying to win bigger companies.

 Along with other areas of development, transport was also influenced by: Hollywood; the Space Age; and new & exciting material being available.
 Car designs were more modern & futuristic, with beautiful curved lines.
 Cars were available in a lot of bright or pastel colours.
 I love vintage cars and would love to visit Cuba just to experience all the old cars still used everywhere today.
 So fun & classy.